 Tile can be as inexpensive as $0.50 cents for a plain 4-inch square, or as expensive as $20 for a 12-inch granite tile.
 If you’re on a budget, consider the condition of your existing tile.
 If there's physical damage, you probably want to replace it but can wait, if's it’s just not pretty.

 Damaged Sink, Toilet or Tub?
-When Replacing These Items, a Bathroom Remodel Makes Sense
+When Replacing Them, a Bathroom Remodel Makes Sense

 Scratches and stains on these fixtures also spell permanent trouble.
 Harsh cleaners can abrade away the smooth surface, which makes porcelain susceptible to stains.
 Once it’s marred, there really isn’t any way to restore porcelain to its original appearance.